 What about successful investors?

 Yes, there are.
-Successful investors know what is the return they are going to get in the near future.
+Successful investors know the return they are going to get in the near future.
 They know the intrinsic value of the asset they are investing in.
 So they can estimate the future value.
 And that is how they become successful.

 Then my client would say, you know what, I understand technology, their business, some of the leading indicators, so I am equipped to be an investor.
 So I tell them if you know the intrinsic value of the asset you are investing, then don’t look at all the fluctuations.
 Just give me a plan of what your return will be for next year and the following four years.
 After a couple of hours, I will get an answer that is too much work.
 Yes, it is.
 It is your money.
 You have to do your homework.
 If you don’t, you are back in square one - where we started - hoping to ride the wave.
 This is the polite way of saying, you are still gambling.
 There is no certainty to your returns.